The author is a guitarist and bassist with over 35 years of experience as a musician.

 Even though Ibanez started out making copies of famous guitars many years ago, today they are a brand that doesn’t need to take the lead from anyone.
 Choose this guitar for its own merits, and because it meets your needs, not because of how closely it resembles something else.

-There is also a HSS version (SA160) if you are not quite ready to deny the shredder in you.
+There is also an HSS version (SA160) if you are not quite ready to deny the shredder in you.

-- Kiesel/Carvin Bolt Classic: I love Carvin guitars, which now go by the brand name Kiesel.
+- Kiesel/Carvin Bolt Classic: I love Kiesel guitars.
 They are custom-built instruments available by order, and they really come through when it comes to quality and design.
 The Bolt is a great instrument that will scratch that Strat kind of itch, and it is one of the more affordable options in the Carvin catalog.